Demographics of Mexico

 With a population of about 129 million in 2022, Mexico is the 10th most populated country in the world.
-It is the largest Spanish-speaking country in the world and the third-most populous country in the Americas after the United States and Brazil.
+It is the largest Spanish-speaking country in the world and the third-most populous country in the Americas after the United States and Brazil, the most populous city in the country is the capital, Mexico City, with a population of 9.2 million and its metropolitan area is also the most populated with 21.8 million as of 2020.
+Approximately 53% of the population lives in one of the 48 large metropolitan areas in the country.
+In total, about 76% of the population of the country lives in urban areas and 23% lives in rural ones.

+Demographic censuses are performed by the Instituto Nacional de Estadística y Geografía.
+The National Population Council (CONAPO) is an institution under the Ministry of Interior in charge of the analysis and research of population dynamics.
+The National Institute of Indigenous Peoples also undertakes research and analysis of the sociodemographic and linguistic indicators of the indigenous peoples.
 Throughout most of the 20th century Mexico's population was characterized by rapid growth.
 Although this tendency has been reversed and average annual population growth over the last five years was less than 1%, the demographic transition is still in progress; Mexico still has a large youth cohort.
-The most populous city in the country is the capital, Mexico City, with a population of 8.9 million (2016), and its metropolitan area is also the most populated with 20.1 million (2010).
-Approximately 50% of the population lives in one of the 55 large metropolitan areas in the country.
-In total, about 78.84% of the population of the country lives in urban areas, and only about 21.16% in rural ones.

-Demographic censuses are performed by the Instituto Nacional de Estadística, Geografía e Informatica.
-The National Population Council (CONAPO) is an institution under the Ministry of Interior in charge of the analysis and research of population dynamics.
-The National Commission for the Development of Indigenous Peoples (CDI), also undertakes research and analysis of the sociodemographic and linguistic indicators of the indigenous peoples.

 Demographic dynamics

+Estimates vary for the Pre-Columbian population of Mexico from 1.5 million to 21 million, but the most accepted figure is about 12 million people, including the population of the Aztec Empire which is estimated at 6 million people.
+In 1600, the population was estimated to have been around 1 to 2 million, having drastically declined due to disease and warfare following Spanish conquest.
+By 1700, the population was estimated to be around 4 million.

+In 1900, the Mexican population was 13.6 million.
+During the period of economic prosperity that was dubbed by economists as the "Mexican Miracle", the government invested in efficient social programs that reduced the infant mortality rate and increased life expectancy.
+These measures jointly led to an intense demographic increase between 1930 and 1980.